butfirstchai.com

 How to make it?

-It cannot be simpler than just adding everything in a chopper or food processor process to crumbs and then pressing the dough into a lined pan.
+It cannot be simpler than just adding everything in a chopper or food processor to crumbs and then pressing the dough into a lined pan.
 Chill and slice to serve.
 But I am here to tell you what not to do so that you don't end up with greasy jars to clean up.

 You don't have to add the date paste to the processor.
 Use it only to crush the nuts, seeds and dried fruits if making a large batch.
 Most of the time, I just use a rolling pin and smash the nuts in a ziplock bag.
 The dried fruits are roughly chopped or added as is.